Control4 EA-5 Controller Review

-If you want to control many systems or rooms and tie them altogether, Harmony isn’t going to get you there.
+If you want to control many systems or rooms and tie them all together, Harmony isn’t going to get you there.
 A Control4 system can start with a single EA-1 and grow into something large that needs the EA-5 or EA-3 over time.
-In my own experience both have proven to be reliable over time when correctly set up, they just differ in their size and score of operation.
+In my own experience both have proven to be reliable over time when correctly set up, they just differ in their size and scope of operation.

 Control4 EA-5 Conclusions

 My home theater is the heart of my job.
 Unfortunately, that means that as nice as my theater is, it is almost only used for work and not play.
 After installing the EA-5 I began using my theater outside of work far more.
 The KEF speaker system I bought last year had barely been used before the Control4 EA-5 arrived.
 Now I use it all the time.
 What the EA-5 did is unlock my home theater from being complex and a burden to use to something so simple my kids (aged 4 and 6) can control it.